evolvingstuff/vdw2/content/posts/what-if-we-paid-doctors-to-keep-people-healthy-tedtalk-2017.md

 #### Other items on the topic

- **VitaminDwiki - <a href="/posts/concierge-medicine-would-benefit-from-healthier-patients-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Concierge medicine would benefit from healthier patients (vitamin D) ">Concierge medicine would benefit from healthier patients (vitamin D) </a>**
+ **VitaminDWiki - <a href="/posts/concierge-medicine-would-benefit-from-healthier-patients-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Concierge medicine would benefit from healthier patients (vitamin D) ">Concierge medicine would benefit from healthier patients (vitamin D) </a>**

  **[https://en.wikipedia.org/wiki/Concierge_medicine](https://en.wikipedia.org/wiki/Concierge_medicine)**